The 9 Best Vintage and Antique Stores in Shanghai

 This high-concept shop exhibits items from the Mao Period (1949-1976), such as photographs, historical objects and artwork.
 It also boasts over 2,000 propaganda posters, making it one of the biggest collections in town.
 Each poster is authenticated with a certificate upon purchase.
 In addition to Mao period collectibles, Madam Mao’

 s Dowry now features the work of 25 contemporary artists and Shanghai-based designers,

 Eastern Curio Shanghai

 This antique furniture wholesaler has been in business for over 15 years, shipping unique pieces to buyers all over the world.
 The online shop has a wide selection of inspiring items, from paintings and calligraphy, to authentic textiles and costumes.
 Eastern Curio Shanghai specialises in antique wooden furniture such as cabinets, tables, trunks and wardrobes, making it popular with homeowners.
 To accompany their bigger furniture, they offer a great collection of objects from the Mao period such as clocks, posters, figurines and clothing.
 They ship worldwide and most objects can be purchased through their website.

 Yunzhou Curio City, Shanghai

-With the Dongtai Rd.
-Antiques Market now a distant memory in the city, Yunzhou Curio City is the only true antiques market left for curio lovers in Shanghai.
-In this seven-storey market, you will find a wide range of antique goods, such as tea pots, jade jewelry, retro posters, stones, coins and old banknotes.
-While most of the antiques are genuine – the market is made up of individual hawkers – keep a keen eye out for counterfeits.
-It’s advisable to go during the weekend when touts spill out onto the surrounding streets, making it almost like the good old days of the departed Dongtai Rd Antiques Market.
+With the legendary Dongtai Road Antiques Market now a distant memory in Shanghai, Yunzhou Curio City is the only true antiques market left for curio lovers in the city.
+In this seven-storey market, you’ll find a wide range of antique goods touted proudly from their hawker stalls, such as tea pots, jade jewellery, coins and old banknotes.
+While most of the antiques are genuine, keep a keen eye out for counterfeits.
+It’s advisable to go during the weekend when touts spill out onto the surrounding streets, making it almost like the good old days of the departed Dongtai Road Antiques Market.